jbeee/xparallaxjs/README.md

 		- a work in progress to overcome the issue can be seen here: https://github.com/jbeee/ttpScroll.js
 		- Even with the 3D element in the background, averages around 40fps

-- The 3D image in the background rotates via: http://codepen.io/jbeeio/pen/oHDrk

 -scrollr.js and betterPar are included in this repository as reference, so that one day I can integrate some of there functionality.